 We pulled up and felt a little bit swish as our car was whisked away easily by the valet, leaving us to check-in and get settled.
 We met with Felicity, the really lovely duty manager, and she showed us up to our room.
 As soon as the door opened, I was blown away by.
 Felicity explained the room we were in, one of the hotel’s Heritage Rooms, was actually her favourite in the whole place and it was easy to see why.

 The hotel was built in 1913 so it’s a huge part of Melbourne’s history and stepping into it you can’t help but be awed by the old-world glamour of it and imagine how the people who first stayed here would’ve felt.
-The room had huge ceilings, making it feel extremely grande and opulent.
-It was incredible spacious with a gorgeous big bed set in the middle, a desk to the left and a comfy velvet covered chair to the right.
+The room had huge ceilings, making it feel extremely grand and opulent.
+It was incredibly spacious with a gorgeous big bed set in the middle, a desk to the left and a comfy velvet covered chair to the right.

-Being heritage listed the room has had to retain all of its natural charm, which gives it a completely unique vibe.
+Being heritage listed the room has had to retain all of its natural charms, which gives it a completely unique vibe.
 I’d never stayed anywhere that felt so luxuriously grande in an old-world glamour sense.
 I immediately put on the big fluffy bathrobe and got comfortable.
 The lovely team at Rendezvous had left us with some yummy cupcakes, a lovely welcome note and chocolates from Koko Black.

 Stepping onto the balcony we were greeted with picture perfect views of Flinders Street station and the Yarra Promenade across the river.
 It just felt like were immersed in Melbourne, staying somewhere so iconic and seeing a view so iconic too.